LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 **Event**
 	Lakshmi stands up and looks to the left and right **Lakshmi**
 	*My back is so sore...
-I better get going, Greg will get me with his slipper if he finds out I slept in today of all days.*
+I better get going, Greg will get me with his slipper if he finds out I slept in.
+He had something to tell me.
+He should be at the **Guild Hall**, as usual.*
 **Event**
-	Journal updated: Greg will get to me if I missed today...
+	Journal updated: Greg will get to me if I am late...
 I should hurry up to the *Guild Hall*.
 **Event**
 	Lakshmi Interaction options [in the room]
 	`If variable is true` Table